Code-Triarii/ccse-ccsne-cks-cka-road-to-container-expert-trainings-security/modules/12_container_hacking_techniques/README.md

 ![Deepce](img/01-deepce-execution.png)

 Following screenshot showcase possible exploitable paths to leverage access to the system.
-The last step is executing the exploit mentioned in [#leveraging-unsecure-mount](#leveraging-unsecure-mount).
+The last step is executing the exploit mentioned in [#leveraging-insecure-mount](#leveraging-insecure-mount).

 ## Kubernetes